AlbertoB12/KultuRAG/README.md

-# KultuRAG – Ein KI-gestützter Sprachlern-Assistent
+# KultuRAG – An AI-Powered Language Learning Assistant
 AI-powered language learning assistant for German that uses a RAG pipeline to create interactive, culturally-grounded exercises

 This project is a web application designed as a cultural and interactive assistant for German language learners.
 Instead of generic content, KultuRAG creates learning materials based on cultural context and enriched with authentic language examples.